cisagov/prescup-challenges/pc4/team/round3-moving-day/README.md

 ## Getting Started

+_Note: To play this challenge offline, please see the instructions in the [challenge directory](./challenge) ot get started._

 DHCP provides valid addresses to both interfaces on your Kali systems.
 Run `sudo dhclient eth0` and/or `sudo dhclient eth1` to receive addresses on both interfaces before beginning your work.

 Follow these steps to collect the data packages, analyze the data, and shut down the pirates' satellite system: